 Resolution #2: Go With the Flow

 The classroom environment is not one that is rigid in structure.
 Stuff happens all the time (fire drills anyone?) to throw off your plans.
-While there are some teachers out there that can easily transition from one thing to another, a good number of new teachers are finding it challenging to be flexible.
+While there are some teachers out there who can easily transition from one thing to another, a good number of new teachers are finding it challenging to be flexible.

 Don’t sweat the small stuff.
-For 2023, the “trip ups” of the job should be treated as just the cogs in the machine: make them work for you.
+For 2023, the “trip-ups” of the job should be treated as just the cogs in the machine: make them work for you.
 Resist getting caught in the gears!

 Resolution #3: Have Fun

 This is a factor that depends mostly on character.
 Teachers are so bogged down with stuff outside of the typical classroom day that it doesn’t allow them to really “cut loose.”
-Not advising that you do anything super crazy, but the joy of being an educator is that you work with students who are younger than you, who find joy in humor and silliness.
+Not advising that you do anything super crazy, but the joy of being an educator is that you work with students who are younger than you, and who find joy in humor and silliness.

 Being a good teacher is knowing when to lay down the law; being a great teacher is knowing how to be a disciplinarian and an entertainer both.
 The front of the classroom is a stage for performance, and no student is going to be giving you a standing ovation if you’re a dry actor.